Skip to content

 Pattern 4: Statistical Arbitrage

-# Calculate beta to market
+# Calculate beta via regression (requires market returns as target)

 high_alpha = alpha.zscore(window_length=20) > 1.5